awahle1/Vaxxer/README.md

 2. Ensure that you have the chrome extension "Metamask" installed and copy your mnemonic to your clipboard
 3. Go to your code editor and paste the mneumonic in the mneumonic string in /ethereum/deploy.js
 4. Go to your command line tool and navigate to the /ethereum directory
-5. Run run the command "node npm install"
+5. Run run the command "npm install"
 6. Run the commands "node compile.js" and "node deploy.js"
 7. After running these, copy the second address logged by the deploy command and paste it into the VAXXER_ADDRESS string in /vaxxer-react/src/config.js
 8. Go back one directory and navigate to the /vaxxer-react directory
+9. Run run the command "npm install" again
-9. Run "npm start"
+10. Run "npm start"
-10. Navigate to the "Validator" page to begin adding records
+11. Navigate to the "Validator" page to begin adding records